-Godin has been highlighted for his unconventional thinking, this book it’s no different, he showcases how marketers can build long term trusting relationships with customs.
+Godin has been highlighted for his unconventional thinking and this book it’s no different.
+He showcases how marketers can build long term trusting relationships with customs.

 Triggers: Creating Behavior that Lasts by Marshall Goldsmith and Mark Reiter

-In this book author and coach Goldsmith teaches you that human reaction and behaviors are driven by triggers and how to understand and overcome them.
+Author and coach Goldsmith will teach you that human reaction and behaviors are driven by triggers and how to understand and overcome them.

 Brainfluence by Roger Dooley

 This book looks, not only at developing an understanding of neuroscience and behavior research but also how marketers can apply that directly to consumers.